palmertt-uc/College_Dreaming/README.md

 ## How to Use

-- Before cloning/downloading the repository make sure you have:
+- Before cloning the repository make sure you have:
   - Python installed
     - Use [this](https://www.python.org/downloads/) link to download latest version of Python
   - PIP installed (package manaer for Python)